 Your first port of call will more than likely be the Memorial Gate on University Avenue where you’ll see the grand Gilbert Scott Building in front of you.
 These gates were presented to the university in 1952 to commemorate the achievements of the university’s graduates over the course of 500 years.

-That was my first surprise of visiting the University of Glasgow as I had no idea it was so old.
+That was my first surprise in visiting the University of Glasgow as I had no idea it was so old.
 It was actually founded in 1451 which makes it the 4th oldest in the UK – although the Gilbert Scott Building wasn’t completed until 1870.

-This building complex is one of the finest in the city and it’s Gothic architecture is home to some of the finest stonework in Scotland, with The Cloisters being a firm favourite with visitors.
+This building complex is one of the finest in the city and its Gothic architecture is home to some of the finest stonework in Scotland, with The Cloisters being a firm favourite with visitors.

-In fact, The Cloisters are so impressive they’ve been featured in several movies and TV shows over the years and current viewers of Outlander will no doubt recognise it as the location of Harvard University in the show.
+In fact, The Cloisters are so impressive they’ve been featured in several movies and TV shows over the years and viewers of Outlander will no doubt recognize it as the location of Harvard University in the show.

 Once you head inside the Gilbert Scott Building you’ll find the enormous East and West Quadrangles joined by the fluted columns and ribbed ceiling of The Cloisters, and I recommend taking the time to walk around the path circling both quadrangles to just soak up the atmosphere of the place.

 Have you seen the Harry Potter movies when they’re at Hogwarts?
-Well that more or less sums up what the buildings surrounding The Quadrangles look like – looming towers, cathedral-like windows and dark archways that lead off into secretive nooks and crannies.
+Well, that more or less sums up what the buildings surrounding The Quadrangles look like – looming towers, cathedral-like windows and dark archways that lead off into secretive nooks and crannies.